 Best 8K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 8K TVs you can buy in 2022.

-It's probably guaranteed that one day, 8K TVs will drive 4K TVs into extinction.
-Sound a bit dramatic?
-Ok, you can rest assured it won't be for a while yet, but with the likes of Sony, Samsung and LG already selling 8K TV sets (and Panasonic and Philips joining them in the coming months), there's no need to wait for 4K annihilation to get your hands on a next-generation TV with a whole heap more pixels.
+The inescapable advancement of technology surely means that one day, 8K TVs will drive 4K TVs into extinction.
+Sound a bit melodramatic?
+Ok, so it won't be for a while yet.
+Still, with the likes of Sony, Samsung, LG and Phillips already selling 8K TV sets, there's no need to wait for 4K annihilation to get your hands on a next-generation TV with a whole heap more pixels.

 They're expensive (at least right now), but 8K TVs offer four times the pixel density of their 4K TV siblings.
 That makes for a stunningly lifelike picture that represents a massive step up from 4K.

 Sadly, there's more or less no 8K content available at the moment.
 In the meantime, 8K TVs make themselves useful by upscaling 4K, HD and even standard-def content.
 That means you can expect a gloriously cinematic experience right now, even though 8K content is far from mainstream.

 So what should you look for when buying an 8K TV?
 Good upscaling is absolutely critical - you want all of the content you watch now to look great, which involves the TV doing lots of clever processing.
 It's also worth looking for HDMI 2.1 ports, too, as they have baked-in support for higher resolutions and frame rates.

 Beyond that, you're looking for broadly the same qualities you'd seek in a 4K TV: great colours, contrast, sharpness and detail; a user-friendly and app-packed operating system; good sound and a smart design.